moeen-mahmud/javascript-clock/README.md

-# A Drum Machine Using Vanilla JS
+# A JavaScript Wall Clock

 ## Table of contents